Advent's smartcard firm Oberthur set for Paris share listing - sources

 JPMorgan, Morgan Stanley and Deutsche Bank have been brought in as global coordinators while Societe Generale, Natixis, HSBC and BNP Paribas are acting as bookrunners on the deal, two of the sources said.

-Headquartered in Hauts-de-Seine, on the outskirts of Paris, Oberthur reported earnings before interest, taxes, depreciation, and amortization (EBITDA) of 147 million euros in 2014, up from 132 million euros the previous year.
+Headquartered in Hauts-de-Seine, on the outskirts of Paris, Oberthur reported earnings before interest, taxes, depreciation, and amortisation (EBITDA) of 147 million euros in 2014, up from 132 million euros the previous year.

 It expects EBITDA to increase to around 175 million euros in 2015, a banker familiar with the company said.